Debra Mooney interview

 Debra Mooney interview, April 16, 2019, XUAOH2019-003-XU010, Xavier University Oral History Collection, University Archives and Special Collections, Xavier University Library, Cincinnati, Ohio

 Copyright belongs to Xavier University (Cincinnati, Ohio).
-The interview may be copied by individuals or libraries for personal use, research, teaching or any 'fair use' as defined by copyright law.
-Permission to reproduce materials in this collection for publication or distribution must be obtained from Xavier University Archives.
+The interview may be used by individuals or libraries for personal use, research, teaching or any 'fair use' as defined by copyright law.
+Permission to reproduce materials in this collection for publication or distribution must be obtained from Xavier University Archives and Special Collections.